TeamTravelJournal/AndroidTravelJournalApp/README.md

 # Project 4 - *Travel Journal*

-**Travel Journal** is an android app that allows a user to create a public journal of their travels.
-Each post is a picture with location with optional caption.
-Users can browse posts grouped by location or users.
+**Travel Journal** is an Android app that empowers users to become photo journalists.
+Whether off to far away cities, landmarks, or the nearest coffee shop, Travel Journal is the users' companion for photo journaling their adventures.
+Journaling is as simple as snapping a photo.
+In a writing mood?
+Easily add captions and descriptions.
+Want to explore?
+Browse other peoples' travels be specifying a location or just scroll through posts on a map.
+Whether you like to personally or virtually explore, Travel Journal has you covered.

 Time spent: **X** hours spent in total